ricek/athleticbuddy/README.md

 * Student participation is inconsistent in gym class

 ## Solution
-SportCalendar!
+AthleticBuddy!
 A webapp designed to help students discover, schedule, and participate in athletic activities in school!